natey37/solar-system/README.md

 ## Contributing

-If you would like to contribute to the development of the button generator, please fork the repository and make a pull request with your changes.
+If you would like to contribute to the development of the solar system, please fork the repository and make a pull request with your changes.

 ## Todo